microsoftgraph/msgraph-cli/README.md

 # Microsoft Graph CLI

+Microsoft Graph CLI SDK provides convenient methods to access Microsoft Graph capabilities using a simplistic command line interface experience on any operating system and any shell.

 ## Required tools
 A commandline tool should work on any terminal.
 We recommend:
 - [Windows Terminal + version](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-us&gl=us)